 On the Irish left, the redshanks found themselves under heavy attack from numerically superior forces.
 They were used to being deployed in the dead centre of a battle from their time under Montrose in Scotland, from which they could pierce the heart of the enemy, but Preston went another way, seeing them as a means of defending a vital point away from the main body of the army.

-Leading them was a man who had already become a legend in the wars: None other than Alasdair MacColla, often identified in Irish sources by the name “Alexander MacDonnell” or the nickname “Colkitto”, meaning “left-handed”.
+Their leader was a man who had already become a legend in the wars: None other than Alasdair MacColla, often identified in Irish sources by the name “Alexander MacDonnell” or the nickname “Colkitto”, meaning “left-handed”.
 MacColla had fought on in Scotland for as long as he could following the defeat at Philiphaugh, but his efforts were small-scale and piecemeal.
 He was eventually forced to abandon the doomed effort there, and brought what men that he could muster back over the sea and into the service of the Confederation.
 They were now the men guarding the left flank of the Leinster Army.
+Ramsay Colles’ The History Of Ulster identifies “Colkitto” being present at Dungan’s Hill, but this is not corroborated by other accounts and it seems likely the man himself was elsewhere.

 Preston had remained stubbornly in place on the top of the hill with his main body of infantry, but his options were limited at this point anyway.
 The English had beaten him on both flanks, and while a breakout attempt like that which the redshanks had performed was possible, it would have been a bloody affair.
 His infantry was trained to fight in set units that did not move with any great speed if they wanted to maintain their cohesion, and now they lacked the cavalry screen that was supposed to protect them in such a circumstance.
 He perhaps still held out hope that the natural defences of his position would see his army hold out under the assault until circumstances changed or Jones chose to withdraw.